-All hazardous substances (e.g., fuel, grease, oil, drilling fluids etc.) or chemicals should be stored in a specific location at the mining campsite on an impermeable surface which is bunded General waste The mining site should be always kept tidy.
+All hazardous substances (e.g., fuel, grease, oil, drilling fluids etc.) or chemicals should be stored in a specific location at the mining chemicals should be stored in a specific location at the mining campsite on an impermeable surface which is bunded campsite on an impermeable surface which is bunded General waste The mining site should be always kept tidy.
 All domestic and general waste produced daily should be contained: No waste may be buried or burned.
-No waste is to be left uncontained, in suitable containers, overnight.
-Waste containers (bins) should be emptied regularly and removed from site to the nearest official waste disposal site.
-All recyclable waste needs to be taken to the nearest recycling depot if available.
-Enough separate waste containers (bins) for hazardous and domestic/general waste must be provided on site.
-These should be clearly marked as such.
-Mining personnel should be sensitised to dispose of waste in a responsible manner and not to litter. - No waste may remain on site after the completion of the project Residual mineral Samples that will not be used for further analysis, or submitted to samples MME should be taken off site or used (with the required permission from the affected landowner and/or tenant) to repair any possible damaged roads.
+No waste is to be left uncontained, in suitable containers, overnight. - Waste containers (bins) should be emptied regularly and remov from site to the nearest official waste disposal site.
+All recyclable waste needs to be taken to the nearest recycling depot if available. - Enough separate waste containers (bins) for hazardous and domestic/general waste must be provided on site.
+These should be clearly marked as such. - Mining personnel should be sensitised to dispose of waste in a responsible manner and not to litter. - No waste may remain on site after the completion of the project Residual mineral Samples that will not be used for further analysis, or submitted to samples MME should be taken off site or used (with the required permission from the affected landowner and/or tenant) to repair any possible damaged roads.
 No samples are to be dumped at site or in the vicinity of the site as to not affect rehabilitation efficiency through physical and chemical pollution of weathering samples.
 Littering and No littering by workers shall be allowed. environmental - All litter on and around the site must be picked up and placed in contamination the bins provided. from waste The site should be always kept tidy and free of litter.
 All domestic and general waste produced daily should be cleaned and contained daily.
 No solid waste landfill will be established at the site.
-No waste shall be burned or buried anywhere unless permitted to do so.
-Waste shall be collected and shall be removed regularly to avoid bad odours.
-Hazardous and non-hazardous waste shall be always stored separately.
-Environmental - Hydrocarbon and chemical contaminated solids must be stored contamination correctly and disposed of by registered companies. from liquid waste
+No waste shall be burned or buried anywhere unless permitted vvaste shall be collected and shall be removed regularly to avoid had adours Dau ouours. - mazaruous anu non-nazaruous waste snall be always stored separalely.
+Environmental - Hydrocarbon and chemical contaminated solids must be stored contamination correctly and disposed of by registered companies.

-Safe disposal certificates must be kept and provided to the project manager on request.
-Sewage and Portable toilets such as portable camping units, must be grey water from provided during mining: temporary At all drill sites portable toilets Discharging of the portable units are to be conducted at an on site existing suitable facility. - The Solid Waste division of the town council should be contacted should permission be sought to dump at the landfill site Monitoring - Monitor whether the provisions set out in this ESMP concerning Requirements waste management is being applied as per instructions.
-All non-compliances should be recorded and discussed at weekly site meetings and timeous remedial actions taken. - All guilty parties that are in contravention of the provisions set out for managing waste should be given a penalty and according to the severity of the impact appropriate steps taken
+from liquid waste - Safe disposal certificates must be kept and provided to the project manager on request.
+Sewage and Portable toilets such as portable camping units, must be grey water from provided during mining: temporary At all drill sites portable toilets Discharging of the portable units are to be conducted at an on site existing suitable facility. - The Solid Waste division of the town council should be contacted should permission be sought to dump at the landfill site Monitoring - Monitor whether the provisions set out in this ESMP concerning Requirements waste management is being applied as per instructions. - All non-compliances should be recorded and discussed at weekly site meetings and timeous remedial actions taken. - All guilty parties that are in contravention of the provisions set out for managing waste should be given a penalty and according to the severity of the impact appropriate steps taken